alvarezsound/Cpp-and-Unreal-Projects/README.md

 ### Story 6:
 Next, I added functionality to the HUD widget to tell the player the total amount of coins and gems in the level.
 I also added a HUD that alerts the player that all gems and coins have been collected.

+HUD widget BP
 ![HoC](/Images/HoC_HUDBP.png)
+Function for getting the total amount of coins in the map within the main game BP
 ![HoC](/Images/HoC_CoinCounterBP.png)
 ![HoC](/Images/HoC_Alert.png)